 - Drill two holes approximately 2” from each corner large enough to accommodate a thick, sturdy rope.

-- Cut two lengths of rope and find safe, sturdy support, such as a large branch, porch beam, or upcycle an old swing set frame.
+- Cut two lengths of rope and find safe, sturdy support, such as a large branch, a porch beam, or upcycle an old swing set frame.

 - Secure the rope ends around the support structure, and then run the opposite ends through the holes on the board, running it into one corner, then lacing it back up through the other corner and tying it with large knots to secure.